 Since then, rentals and donations have enabled MPI and its partner Silver Spring Historical Society to keep up with building maintenance and to set funds aside for larger restoration projects in future years.
 Recent maintenance work on the station included repairs to fascia boards and gutters.

 In late 2016, MPI received approval from the Maryland Historical Trust (which holds an easement on the building’s exterior, interior, and grounds) to restore 10 windows and to reconstruct one exterior door.
-The work accomplished by Oak Grove Restoration Company over a six-month period can be described as both spectacular and understated.
+The work accomplished by the Oak Grove Restoration Company over a six-month period can be described as both spectacular and understated.
 Each window was carefully removed, then taken to Oak Grove’s Laytonsville shop to be individually evaluated and recommended for treatment.
 Specifics were approved by MPI and MHT, and the incredibly detailed restoration process began.
 Perhaps the best testimony to this tedious process of identifying best practices, following long-established rules, and contracting with an experienced contractor is that the station’s windows and doors fit, work, and look as they did when the station opened in December 1945.

 Enjoy these photographs of Oak Grove craftsmen painstakingly replacing rotted components and preparing these handsome wooden architectural features for another 70 years of service.